howerj/embed/readme.md

 binary mode.
 * More assertions and range checks should be added to the interpreter, for example the **save** function needs checks for bounds.
+* The forth virtual machine in [forth.c][] should be made to be crash proof, with checks to make sure indices never go out of bounds.

 [H2 CPU]: https://github.com/howerj/forth-cpu
 [J1 CPU]: http://excamera.com/sphinx/fpga-j1.html